How do funder and publisher data policy compare?

-STM has declared 2020 the ‘STM Research Data Year’ and is working with publishers and other partners to boost effective sharing of research data:
+STM has declared 2020 the ‘STM Research Data Year’ and in 2021 will continue working with publishers and other stakeholders in the scholarly landscape to boost effective sharing of research data:

 - SHARE: Increase the number of journals with data policies and articles with Data Availability Statements (DAS)

 - LINK: Increase the number of journals that deposit the data links to the SCHOLIX framework

 - CITE: Increase the citations to datasets along the Joint Declaration of Data Citation Principles

 The program is governed by a steering committee consisting of representatives of publishers and other key organizations in Open Science:

 IJsbrand Jan Aalbersberg (Elsevier), Grace Baynes (SpringerNature), Chris Graf (Wiley), Matthew Cannon (T&F), Debbie Sweet (Cell Press/Elsevier), David Mellor (Centre for Open Science), Iain Hrynaszkiewicz (PLOS), Elizabeth Phimister (NEJM) , Shelley Stall (AGU), Rose Sokol-Chang (APA), Eefke Smit (STM), Hilary Hanahoe (RDA), Rachael Lammey (Crossref), Helena Cousijn (DataCite)

 - Sharing best practices and creating collateral making it easy for publishers to accelerate research data implementations.